-An important theoretical question about these NNs is concerned with their expressivity: which functions can be (exactly) represented by an NN of a certain size?
+An important theoretical question about these NNs is concerned with their expressivity: which functions can be represented by an NN of a certain depth, width, or size?

-In order to tackle this question, we view NNs as a model of computation operating on real numbers.
-This is similar to Boolean circuits, or, even closer, arithmetic circuits, which are well-studied objects in complexity theory.
-We then investigate the computational complexity of different CO problems within this model.
-Besides understanding the expressivity of NNs, we believe that this point of view is of high interest for the CO community, because it provides new insights on structural properties of classical CO problems and, eventually, on the interplay between NNs and traditional algorithms.

-\mypara{Computational Power of Neural Networks} Arora et al.\ \cite{Arora:DNNwithReLU} proved that the set of functions computable by ReLU~NNs (of any size) is precisely the set of continuous, piecewise linear (CPWL) functions.
-Even though their construction shows that logarithmic depth (in the input dimension) is always sufficient, these networks might have huge width such that no bounds on the total size can be obtained.
-In particular, it remains an open question to identify classes of CPWL functions that are representable with polynomial-size NNs.
-In this paper, we study this question for functions corresponding to the solution of CO problems.
+Neural network expressivity has been thoroughly investigated from an approximation point of view.
+For example, so-called \emph{universal approximation theorems}~\cite{anthony2009neural,cybenko1989approximation,hornik1991approximation} show that every continuous function on a bounded domain can be arbitrarily well approximated with only a single nonlinear layer.
+However, for a full theoretical understanding of this fundamental machine learning model it is necessary to understand what functions can be \emph{exactly} expressed with different NN architectures.
+For instance, insights about exact representability have boosted our understanding of the computational complexity of the task to train an NN with respect to both, algorithms~\cite{Arora:DNNwithReLU,khalife2022neural} and hardness results~\cite{GKMR21,froese2021computational,bertschinger2022training,froese2023training}.
+It is known that a function can be expressed with a ReLU~NN if and only if it is \emph{continuous and piecewise linear} (CPWL)~\cite{Arora:DNNwithReLU}.
+However, many surprisingly basic questions remain open.
+For example, it is not known whether two layers of ReLU units (with any width) are sufficient to compute the function \mbox{$f\colon\R^4\to\R$}, \mbox{$x\mapsto\max\{0,x_1,x_2,x_3,x_4\}$~\cite{hertrich2021towards,haase2023lower}}.